Goodbye to Love: Background

 He said that while the melody in his head kept going, the lyrics stopped "because I'm not a lyricist".
 He completed the rest of his arrangement upon his return to the United States, while his writing partner John Bettis completed the rest of the lyrics.

 While the Carpenters were working on the song, they decided that a fuzz guitar solo should be included.
 Karen Carpenter called guitarist Tony Peluso and asked him to play on the record.
-Tony remembers: "At first I didn't believe that it was actually Karen Carpenter on the phone but she repeated her name again. ...
+Peluso remembers: "At first I didn't believe that it was actually Karen Carpenter on the phone but she repeated her name again. ...
 It was at this point that I realized it was really her and that I was speaking to one of my idols."
 She told him that she and Richard were working on a song called "Goodbye to Love", that they were familiar with Tony's work with a band called Instant Joy, and that he would be perfect for the sound they were looking for.
-Peluso first played something soft and sweet, but then Richard Carpenter said:

-"No, no, no!
+Peluso first played something soft and sweet, but then Richard Carpenter said: "No, no, no!
 Play the melody for five bars and then burn it up!
 Soar off into the stratosphere!
 Go ahead!
 It'll be great!"

 John Bettis has said that Richard Carpenter kept calling him, raving about the guitar solo.
 He was wondering why Richard was going on about the solo until he heard it.
 The lyricist said he cried when he first heard the song because he had never heard an electric guitar sound like that.
 He said Tony Peluso "had a certain almost cello sounding guitar growl that worked against the wonderful melancholia of that song".
 He went on to say the "way it growls at you, especially at the end" was unbelievable.